evanyeohboonkhai/FaceMaskDetector/README.md

 3. Images labelled using PascalVOC.
 Place this in C:\Users\YourWindowsAccountName\.deeplearning4j\data\faceMaskDetector
 <br/>
-Start up the program from FaceMaskDetection.java in IntelliJ by right-clicking in the view window and clicking "Run"
+Start up the program from FaceMaskDetection.java in IntelliJ by right-clicking in the view window and clicking "Run"<br/>
 ![runInstruction](runInstruction.jpg) <br/>

 # Data source: